T0ha/ezodf/README.rst

   declaration (xlmns:prefix="global:namespace:specifier") in the root element.
   Declarations for unused prefixes are also possible.

-The target platform is CPython 2.7 and CPython 3.3+.
+The target platform is CPython 2.7 and CPython 3.3+, work on compability with CPython 2.6 is in progress.

 Installation
 ============